Crux

 generateObjectFn shares the same AI SDK structured-attempt mechanics used by generate() for prompts with an output schema: provider-specific schema sanitation, core-backed experimental_repairText, and router/cascade model resolution all happen before the helper returns { object }.

-For a GenerateObjectFn that also runs through full adapter prompt execution semantics, use createGenerateObjectFnFromGenerate(generate) from @crux/core/compaction.
+For a GenerateObjectFn that also runs through full adapter prompt execution semantics, use createGenerateObjectFnFromGenerate(generate) from @use-crux/core/compaction.

 generateTextFn